renzbobz/Simple-JS/README.md

 This is just a challenge for myself to create a library like jquery without looking into jquery source code and this is what i made so far :)
 -----
-To use it's like jQuery :D
+To use it's like jQuery

 Prefix: $